MicrosoftDocs/quantum-docs/azure-quantum/quickstarts/ionq-quickstart.md

 ## Next steps

 This quickstart guide demonstrated how to get started running Q# programs against IonQ's simulator and QPU.
+For more information on the IonQ offering, please see the [IonQ Provider](xref:microsoft.azure.quantum.providers.ionq).

 We recommend you continue your journey by learning more about the [different types of targets in Azure Quantum](xref:microsoft.azure.quantum.concepts.targets), which will dictate which Q# programs you may run against a given provider.
 You might also be interested in learning how to submit Q# jobs with [Jupyter Notebooks](xref:microsoft.azure.quantum.submit-jobs.jupyter) or with [Python](xref:microsoft.azure.quantum.submit-jobs.python).